 we bring together unique creative, technical, and visionary talents

-Chris Jackson - CEO
+Chris Jackson -

 Chris founded MetaBroadcast in 2007 in order to fulfill his vision of simple video and audio products crafted from high-quality metadata.
 With in-depth experience of developing strategy and technology for online and offline media, he guides his team in building innovative content navigation and distribution software.